New Student Checklist:

 If you are currently enrolled in high school or at a college or university you must submit an official copy of your final transcript to the Admissions Office.
 Final acceptance is contingent on your maintaining a level of academic performance that is equal to or better than your previous academic record.
 Failure to submit a final, official transcript will cancel your enrollment.
-Failure to submit a final, official transcript will result in cancellation of your registration.
 Mail transcripts to: NC State Office of Undergraduate Admissions, Campus Box 7103, Raleigh, NC 27695-7103.

 Access your tuition and fees information

-Tuition and fee statements are not mailed to students.
+Billing statements are not mailed to students.
 You will receive an email notification at your official university email address from firstname.lastname@example.org when a new statement is posted to your account.
-The billing statement is accessed via MyPack Portal using your Unity ID and password to login.
-You must also complete the Parent Access information, under Campus Personal Information, if you wish for them to discuss your account with the Cashier’s Office, receive the billing notices, or pay the account online.
+The billing statement is accessed via MyPack Portal using your Unity ID and password to log in.
+You must also complete the Add/Update Parent information, at the bottom of the Student Center page, if you wish for others to discuss your account with the Cashier’s Office, receive the billing notices, or pay the account online.

-Tuition and Fees must be paid by the date posted on your billing statement to avoid schedule cancellation.
+Payment in full must be received by the date posted on your billing statement to avoid schedule cancellation and other penalties.
 It is the responsibility of each student to make full payment or complete financial aid information prior to the posted deadline.
-Approved Financial Aid awards, scholarships, and sponsorships will be noted on the account, and only amounts exceeding the award must be paid to prevent schedule cancellation.
-Visit the Cashier’s Office website at www.fis.ncsu.edu/cashier/ for billing and payment options.
-For additional information contact the University Cashier’s Office at 919.515.2986 or email email@example.com.
+Only approved and accepted Financial Aid awards, scholarships, and sponsorships will be noted on the account, and only amounts exceeding the award must be paid to prevent schedule cancellation.
+Students registering during the Late Registration Period (after the last billing date) will need to confirm the payment due date on the Cashier’s website at www.fis.ncsu.edu/cashier/under “News and Announcements.”

-If you decide not to attend NC State, you must notify Undergraduate Admissions in writing (or RSVP via your WolfPAW application status page) no later than the first day of classes.
+If you decide not to attend NC State, you must notify Undergraduate Admissions in writing (or RSVP via your wolfPAW application status page) no later than the first day of classes.
+If you are registered for courses you will need to log into MyPack and drop them.
 You will be responsible for any charges on your account until an Official Withdrawal is completed.

 Take placement/skills assessments

-First-year students: In an effort to ensure you are registered in the appropriate courses, placement/skills assessments are offered – and some required – by certain departments such as Math, English, Chemistry, and foreign languages.
-To learn more about these assessments, visit http://newstudents.ncsu.edu/springentry/placement.php.
+First-year students: In an effort to ensure you are registered in the appropriate courses, placement/skills assessments are offered – and some required – in certain subjects such as math, English, chemistry, and foreign languages.
+To learn more about these assessments, visit the appropriate website:

 If You Need/Choose to…